rodneyshupe/Cookbook/Recipes/Sides/QuickPickledRadishAndPear.rst

 Directions
 ----------

 1. In a small saucepan, combine the rice wine vinegar, sugar, and salt.
-   Over medium heat, bring to a boil.
-Stir, remove from heat, and let cool slightly.
+Bring to a boil over medium heat, then stir, remove from heat, and let cool slightly.
-2. Put sliced radish and pear in a wide bowl.
-Pour the vinegar mixture over and let sit for 30 minutes, or refrigerate for up to a week.
+2. Put the sliced radish and pear in a wide bowl; pour the vinegar mixture over and let sit for 30 minutes, or refrigerate for up to a week.